 This section gives the outline of how the survey might acquire the spectra.
 The constraints are the field of view of the focal plane (2.3 degrees in diameter), the number of fibers (~4000), and the total survey time available in allocated nights, N, which is to be determined.
 For this exercise, we assume 80% of the allocated nights are astronomically useable and an average of 7.7 hours on the sky per useable night, both based on historical CTIO weather data.
 If the DESpec fibers span the full instrument circular FOV of 3.8 sq. deg. (as in Fig. 4.4 below), one could cover the 5000 sq. deg.
 DES footprint with, e.g., 1667 circular tiles, with 27% of the area covered by two tiles, similar to what was done for the SDSS spectroscopic survey.
 This would enable one in principle to place more fibers in dense regions of large-scale structure or to reach longer cumulative exposures on objects in the overlap regions; in this case, for 4000 fibers, the fiber density per tile on the sky is 1050 targets per sq. deg., and the average distance between fibers is 6.2 mm.
 This surface density of fibers per tile is comparable to the desired surface density of successful galaxy targets for BAO and RSD studies to redshift z ~ 1.7 (Secs.
 2.B and 2.C).
 As an example, let us assume 65% combined targeting and redshift success rate for 800 flux- and photo-z selected ELG targets per sq. deg. and 80% efficiency for 140 LRG targets per sq. deg. for 30-minute cumulative exposures per target, with ~10% of the fibers left for sky background or other science targets per tile.
-We would obtain redshifts for ~8 million galaxies (~6.6 M ELGs and ~1.4 M LRGs) over 5000 sq. deg. in about 300 allocated nights, allowing for 20% lost to weather and 10% overhead.
+We would obtain redshifts for ~8 million galaxies (~6.6 M ELGs and ~1.4 M LRGs) over 5000 sq. deg. in about 300 allocated nights, allowing for 20% loss to weather and 10% overhead.
 This would require target-selection strategies which would have at least 1800 ELG's available per square degree and 250 LRG's available per square degree.
 From the above strategies we have showed that this is possible.
-With e.g. 15-minute individual exposures, this strategy would also provide some flexibility to adjust the target list over time, according to which galaxies had already achieved sufficient signal-to-noise ratio to yield a redshift.
+With, e.g., 15-minute individual exposures, this strategy would also provide some flexibility to adjust the target list over time, according to which galaxies had already achieved sufficient signal-to-noise ratio to yield a redshift.
 Since the source list of targets will be high (there are of order 10,000 galaxies per square degree brighter than i = 22.5), this approach can also help accommodate tile-to-tile fluctuations due to large-scale structure.
 For example, in underdense regions, additional galaxies can be added that comprise a different complete sample, and in overdense regions, having multiple visits per tile will help to achieve the required completeness (or calibrate the incompleteness).
 One could cover 15,000 sq. deg. (the bulk of the extragalactic sky for LSST) with ~24 million redshifts in ~900 allocated nights.
 These numbers are all approximate and require more detailed simulations to refine.
 The large reservoir of potential targets provides considerable latitude in designing the survey strategy.